Published on 11 June 2022

 For example, an experiment is conducted to determine the effect of coffee on sleep.
 Here, the independent variable is coffee, while the dependent variable is sleep, as the alteration of coffee impacts sleep.

-Psychologists preferRandom Assignmentbecause it reduces any pre-judgmental and coordinative obstructions.
-The participants, in most cases, are strangers to each other, and this results in unbiased and critical data that implies the actual dependency of the dependent variable on the independent variable.
+Psychologists prefer Random Assignment because it reduces any pre-judgmental and coordinative obstructions.
+The participants, in most cases, are strangers to each other, which results in unbiased and critical data that implies the actual dependency of the dependent variable on the independent variable.

 Why Is Random Assignment Of Importance?

 These dependent and independent variables are studied and observed actively and passively by experimental and control groups to which the participants are randomly assigned.
 The participants in the experimental group are open to evaluation actively, while those in the control group cannot access it actively.
-(Krause, M.S. and Howard, K.I., 2003)
+This is needed for two primary reasons:

+Due to the equivalency of participation, the chances of getting a reliable result increase.
 E.g., if an experiment were to be conducted on the effect of coffee on sleep, participants would be placed randomly into two groups, one that would be asked to consume coffee and one that would not be, based on the record that both the groups match on all characteristic grounds except that one is provided with coffee and the other group isn't.

-If theRandom Assignmentmethod is not used, there is a positive possibility to encounter errors in the end data.
+If the random Assignment method is not used, there is a positive possibility of encountering errors in the end data.

 Example Of Random Assignment

-In an experiment on the effect of violent gaming (independent variable) on the behavior of children (dependent variable) conducted; you choose to use three groups:
+In an experiment on the effect of violent gaming (independent variable) on the behavior of children (dependent variable) conducted, you choose to use three groups:

 • A control group that is not exposed to violent games

-• One experimental group that is exposed to violent gaming for a short period of time
+• One experimental group that is exposed to violent gaming for a short period

 • Second experimental group that is exposed to violent gaming for a reasonable amount of time